barbaraperic/barbaraperic/README.md

  I'm a product-minded developer, and full-time adventure seeker.

-🔭 I’m currently working with React, Typescript, Tailwind and Next.js 13
+🔭 I’m currently working with React, Typescript, Tailwind, Node and Next.js 13

 👯 Always looking to collaborate on fun projects